 We are wayfarers: in this life we find ourselves midway wandering “in a dark wood,” as Dante famously begins the Commedia.
 Medieval writers called man a homo viator: one journeys in hope, longing for divine happiness and yet alienated from it.
 In this course we will explore their visions of order and stability; exile and estrangement; and the quest to regain a joy greater than what was lost.
-Readings include Augustine’s On Christian Teaching, The Rule of Saint Benedict, Thomas Aquinas on the theological virtues, the Gawain poet, and Chaucer’s Canterbury Tales, as well as selections from Tolkien’s Silmarillion, an epic that re-forges the medieval quest for modern readers.
+Readings include The Consolation of Philosophy, The Rule of Saint Benedict, Spiritual Friendship, selections from Thomas Aquinas and Bonaventure, the Gawain poet, and the Canterbury Tales.

 Great Texts in the Origins of Science (GTX 3343)

 Dr. Eric Martin – MW 4:00 – 5:15